shia5347/EmulationCloudSaving---CLI-for-linux/README.md

-# Cloud saving and loading for playing games on an emulator - command line tool for linux (STILL IN DEVELOPMENT; NOT RECOMMENDED TO USE - SAVES IN DANGER)
+# Cloud saving and loading for playing games on an emulator - command line tool for linux (STILL IN DEVELOPMENT; NOT RECOMMENDED TO USE RIGHT NOW- SAVES IN DANGER)
 Load your saves on and from the cloud easily.
 Works well with Wasabi buckets.

 - - - -